o3de/o3de.org/content/docs/userguide/animation/editor/motions-user-interface.md

 ---
-description: ' Learn more about the user interface for the Motions pane in the &animation-editor;
+description: ' Learn more about the user interface for the Motions pane in the Animation Editor . '
-  . '
 title: Motions Interface
 ---